What to do in a gas emergency

 To report gas leaks or other gas emergencies, call the emergency number on your gas bill for assistance at any time.

-- try to extinguish flames using a fire blanket or an appropriate extinguisher
+- Attempt to extinguish flames using a fire blanket or an appropriate extinguisher.

 Never ignore your senses.

-- turnoff the gas at the meter (natural gas users) or at the tank or cylinder (LP gas users) but only if safe to do so
+- Turn off the gas at the meter (natural gas users) or at the tank or cylinder (LP gas users) – only if safe to do so.

-- do not operate electrical switches or devices
+- So not operate electrical switches or devices.

-- if inside a dwelling open doors and windows to ventilate the area
+- If you inside a dwelling, open doors and windows to ventilate the area.

 Natural gas leaks